sami-chaaban/alphascreen/README.md

 **```--exhaustive```**

 Run every protein in column A against every protein in column B, instead of just row by row.
 This is useful when you want to run everything in a list of proteins against each other.
 In this case, create a table with two columns both containing the list of proteins, and use the *--exhaustive* option.
 Any duplicate pairs will be removed during parsing.
+To ignore proteins being predicted against themselves, use *--ignore_self*.

+**```--ignore_self```**

+Ignore any instances of a protein being predicted against itself.
+Useful when using the *--exhaustive* option with two identical columns of proteins to predict everything against everything while ignoring self.

 **```--dimerize```** *```uniprot-id```* or *```uniprot-ids.txt```*